How to Maintain Your Patio

 Continue reading, below, find out more about sealing patios.

 For freshly laid patios, you may want to hold off on applying sealant for a short period.
 That’s because, if you seal too soon, you could trap unsightly efflorescence on your pavers.

 Simply put, efflorescence is a normal chemical reaction that either causes white patches to appear or bleaches your pavers.
 Don’t worry, this will naturally disappear over time but, until then, we recommend postponing sealing your patio.

 The general rule of thumb is that paver sealers last between 3 to 5 years, depending on how often you clean the patio, as well as other factors, such as sun exposure, rain and foot traffic.

 However, you need to bear in mind that, once you’ve completed sealing the patio, it cannot be removed.
 As such, you need to be 100% certain that you definitely do want to add paver sealer and what you want to achieve by doing so.

 Do porcelain pavers need sealing?

-For more information, give our friendly customer service team a call on 0800 032 6306 or start a live chat.
+If you have any questions or want to find out more about the best ways to maintain your patio, give our friendly customer service team a call on 0800 032 6306 or start a live chat.